wd5gnr/verifla/README.md

 6. Write your verilog in the project directory.
 7. Create a top_of_verifla module.
 Here are the signals:
 * clk - Clock
 * cqual - Qualifier for data capture clock (UART and other things use clk alone).
-If you don't want a qualifer, just set to 1'b1 (which is the default).
+If you don't want a qualifier, just set to 1'b1 (which is the default).
 * rst_l - Active low reset.
 * sys_run - High to arm logic analyzer.
 If you only want to arm from the PC, set to 1'b0.
 * data_in - Your inputs.
 Group together like {led3, led2, led1, led0, count[3:0]}.